rdkit/shape-it/README.md

 ```

 - If you would like to use rdkit for shape-it please set BUILD_RDKIT_SUPPORT=ON.
-Also set BUID_PYTON_SUPPORT to ON, you can call shape-it as a library:
+Also set BUILD_PYTON_SUPPORT=ON, you can call shape-it as a library:

 ```